zjlucam/VisionAssistant/README.md

 - **Dynamic Inference Module**: Utilises a **3D CNN and Hybrid 2D/3D CNN** for video-based solvation state prediction.
 - **Contextualisation Module**: Integrates **BLIPv2 with 2D CNN features** to provide interpretable descriptions of solvation behaviours.

-The dataset used from the abovementioned modules can be downloaded from: https://zenodo.org/records/14319147

 ## Benchmarking Against Pretrained 2D CNNs

 To evaluate the performance of the custom 2D CNN model, we benchmarked it against popular pretrained architectures: **DenseNet**, **VGG16**, **InceptionV3**, and **ResNet**.
 These models were fine-tuned on the same dataset under identical conditions.